 - Working with members of this team, my unique skills and talents are valued and utilized.

 We took these questions and realized that we could use some additional data points.
-We wanted to see which of these characteristics were consistent across team members and where there was disparity.
-For example: are there certain people who would never hold a mistake against you?
-Are there others who would?
+We wanted to see which of these characteristics were consistent across team members and where there was a disparity.
+For example: are there certain people who encourage you to take risks?
+Are there others who wouldn’t?
 So we asked each question twice, priming it differently:

 Why bother measuring psychological safety?